aidanrogers02/Taylor-Swift-Spotify-Popularity-Analysis/README.md

 ![Loudness vs Popularity](/charts_graphs/R_pop_vs_loud.png)

-We were looking for which sonic qualities tend to be positively related to the popularity of Taylor Swift’s Music but it appears that we have found one that is decently inversely related.
+We were looking for which sonic qualities tend to be positively related to the popularity of Taylor Swift’s music but it appears that we have found one that is decently inversely related.
 Loudness seems to be related to popularity in some way, but the louder a song is the less popular it is.
 This could be a key finding to keep in mind as songs being less loud might help them gain more popularity.

 #### Average Loudness Per Album